suryadesu/artifact/README.md

-This repo contains source code for our paper "Model checking for Entanglment Swapping"
+This repo contains source code for our paper "Model checking for Entanglment Swapping", Surya Sai Teja Desu, Anubhav Srivastava and M.V.Panduranga Rao, accepted at FORMATS 2022
 # Getting this repository
 Users can either download zip file from github or clone this repository.
 To clone this repository use the following command